asmyshlyaev177/state-in-url/README.md

   ## Why use state-in-url?

-`state-in-url` lets you use URI string for state management.
+`state-in-url` Simple state management with URL synchronization.

 # Use cases

-- 🙃 Can just share the state without changing url, good as alternative to signals and other state management tools
+- 🙃 Share the state between different components without changing url, good as alternative to signals and other state management tools
 - 🔗 Shareable URLs with full application state
 - 🔄 Easy state persistence across page reloads
-- 🧠 Pass data between unrelated client components
+- 🧠 Sync data between unrelated client components
 - 🧮 Store unsaved user forms in URL

 # Features

-- 🧩 **Simple**: Handles complex objects without extra effort
+- 🧩 **Simple**: No providers, reducers, boilerplate or new concepts
 - 📘 **Typescript support and type Safety**: Preserves data types and structure, enhances developer experience with IDE suggestions, strong typing and JSDoc comments
 - ⚛️ **Framework Flexibility**: Separate hooks for Next.js and React.js applications, and functions for pure JS
 - ⚙ **Well tested**: Unit tests and Playwright tests